aws/s2n-tls/docs/USAGE-GUIDE.md

 The "rfc9151" security policy is derived from [Commercial National Security Algorithm (CNSA) Suite Profile for TLS and DTLS 1.2 and 1.3](https://datatracker.ietf.org/doc/html/rfc9151).

-s2n-tls does not expose an API to control the order of preference for each ciphersuite or protocol version.
-Unless [ChaCha20-Poly1305 boosting](#chacha20-poly1305-boosting) is enabled then s2n-tls follows the following order:
+s2n-tls does not expose an API to control the order of preference for each ciphersuite or protocol version. s2n-tls follows the following order:

 *NOTE*: All ChaCha20-Poly1305 cipher suites will not be available if s2n-tls is not built with an Openssl 1.1.1 libcrypto.
 The underlying encrypt/decrypt functions are not available in older versions.